 How to submit a manuscript

 After reviewing these guidelines, submit manuscripts online at www.geusbulletin.org/submit.

 Step-by-step instructions are available during the submission process.
-Track the progress of your submission by logging into GEUS Bulletin website.
+Track the progress of your submission by logging into the GEUS Bulletin website.
 Use the register/login links at the top right corner of this site.

 You should have the following information ready when you make a submission:

-Names and contact details for at least 4 reviewers.
-Add these under "Comments to the Editor" on the first screen of the submission system.
+- Names and contact details for at least four reviewers.
+Add these under Comments to the Editor on the first screen of the submission system or when prompted later in the submission process.
 Suggested reviewers must not have a competing interest in the study.
 For example, authors should avoid suggesting anyone with whom they have had an active collaboration in the past two years, or anyone from the same institution or research group.
-Exceptions are made for long authorship lists, consisting of large consortia.
-In such cases, a suggested reviewer and co-author may have an overlapping publication history as part of a large consortium, but must not have worked together, personally.
+Exceptions are made for large consortia, where an overlapping publication history exists but the scientists concerned have not worked together, directly.